Redesigning Your Website? Read This Checklist First

 Naturally, most designers and developers tend to spend the most time in the design phase of rebuilding their dream home — er, website.
 Who wouldn’t want to spend hours toying with color palettes, typography, and the hot new interactive design feature?
 The options are limitless — and that’s the problem.

 Set your programming pride aside, if only for a few minutes, and take a look at a few site builder options.
-Originally created to help beginners get online, click-to-edit website builders now offer enough powerful tools that enable experienced site owners to spin up one-of-a-kind websites in a fraction of the time it would take to create the same look from scratch.
+Originally created to help beginners get online, website builders now offer enough powerful tools that enable experienced site owners to spin up one-of-a-kind websites in a fraction of the time it would take to create the same look from scratch.
+DreamHost customers get access to WP Website Builder, a collection of plugins, themes, and services (powered by our friends at BoldGrid) that make building and managing WordPress websites easier.

-DreamHost gives users a free trial of their Remixer website builder, providing a no-risk path to several responsive, professional templates that can be easily customized to meet your redesign goals.
-WordPress, unsurprisingly, remains at the front of the pack for diverse user-friendly designs.
+WordPress, unsurprisingly, remains at the front of the pack for diverse, user-friendly designs.
 However, you’ll want to follow these seven guidelines to avoid being overwhelmed by the millions of options.

 3. Look Beyond Colors and Fonts: How Can Your Content Carry More Weight?